JelleBruisten/angular-heatmap/README.md

 # AngularHeatmap
+Angular Heatmap is a library for collecting user data for heatmaps.
+The data collected will include on what route path the user is, such that we can make seperate heatmaps for each route.

 ## Running demo project:
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.